bfairkun/201907_mpe-seq_processing/README.md

 ### Step 3: Prepare the environments

-Most of necessary software, including snakemake, can be installed using the `envs/general_environment.yaml` file.
+Most of necessary software, including snakemake, can be installed with conda using the `envs/general_environment.yaml` file.
 There may exist additional environments that snakemake may automatically switch to on a rule-by-rule basis that need to be installed.

  ```
  # create the general environment called rna_seq_processing from the provided yaml file